“Mol an óige agus tiocfaidh sí”

 -To obtain, contact a GCIS member, or Venmo us @GCIS2006 with "Basket of Cheer" as well as the member (if any) that helped you get your tickets.

--WINNER will be announced March 17, 2026, at 8pm.
+-WINNER will be announced March 28th, 2026, at 8pm.
 We will have a LIVE video from our Facebook page during the drawing.
 Winner does not need to be present.
 We would like to thank you in advance & wish you good luck.
 Have a Happy St. Patrick's Day & prosperous 2026!

 Appreciating the past, and looking to the future

-The mission of the Gloucester City Irish Society is to celebrate and carry on Irish heritage while also supporting growth in our community through fundraising and volunteer work.
-Clean Ups are a main focus in unison with the GCPW & our own clean up campaigns.
+Our mission is to celebrate and carry on Irish heritage while also supporting growth in our community through fundraising and volunteer work.
+Keeping our community clean is a top priority of ours.
+We participate in clean up campaigns in unison with the GCPW & on our own organized clean ups throughout the town yearly.
+Suggestions are welcome for any upcoming clean ups.

 The Wearing of the Green is an ode to the many lives affected by the Great Hunger, and it’s impact on Gloucester City’s rich Irish heritage.
 We will forever honor our heritage while paving a “green” future.